College Education Expenses

 If the student has any other taxable income not reported on a W-2, and it exceeds $400, (not including taxable portion of scholarships/grants) then most likely it’s considered self-employment income.
 That will require a tax return to be filed and the student will have to pay the Self-Employment tax on that income.

-Next, 529/Coverdell funds reported on 1099-Q are applied to qualified education expenses.
+Next, 520/Coverdell funds reported on 1099-Q are applied to qualified education expenses.
 The qualified expenses for 1099-Q funds are tuition, books, lab fees, AND room & board.
 That's it.
 If there are any excess 1099-Q funds they are taxable.
-The amount is transferred as indicated above with one exception.
-For the 1040 excess ESA/QTP funds get transferred to line 21 with the annotation “SCH” next to it.
+The amount is transferred to line 21 of the 1040 with an annotation of "SCH" next to it.

 Finally, out of pocket money is applied to qualified education expenses.
 The only qualified expenses for out of pocket money is tuition, books, and lab fees.
 Room & board is NOT a qualified expense for out of pocket money.